THE LOVE TETRA

 1. The reason this works is because all physical forms, including human beings, operate within the tetra concept.

 2. Calcium and magnesium (Love of God and love of others) are sedatives, more stable, divalent elements that form tough, hard compounds (think of cement or concrete, or metallic magnesium, which is a very durable, tough metal).
 Love is the “glue” of the universe that pulls things and people together and holds them together.

 3. Sodium and potassium (will and wisdom) are monovalent elements that are powerful solvents.
 As stated above, they tend to destroy or dissolve structures of all kinds in order to move souls forward in their development.
 All four elements are needed together in the right proportions in our bodies, and in all physical forms.

 4. Between sodium and potassium, sodium (will) always leads.
 We call sodium on a hair test a directional indicator.
 Potassium, or wisdom, comes later and is associated with follow through or knowing.

 This tetra consists of iron, copper, manganese and zinc. (this is an example of fractal design, which means simple repeating numbers – 4 in this case).

 All of these four elements are called Transition Metals on the periodic table of the elements.
 This is the theme of the second tetra.

 Iron and copper, the first two elements of this tetra, are “older” minerals and “builders”.
 Iron builds the oxygen in the body.
 Copper builds connective tissue.
 Both are needed in the electron transport system for energy production.

 Manganese and zinc, the second two elements of this tetra, are “spiritual” minerals in development science.
-They are movers, regulators, and balancers.
-They have more to do with brain and nervous system development and what is called on this website spiritual development.
-They have less to do with specific tissues and energy production than the other two.
+They have less to do with specific tissues and energy production than iron and copper.